seung-lab/NCCNet/README.md

 Start docker
 ```
 nvidia-docker run -it --net=host \
-      -v PATH_TO_CRACK_FOLD_DETECTOR_REPO:/PredUnet \
+      -v PATH_TO_NCCNet_REPO:/NCCNet \
       davidbuniat/cavelab:latest-gpu bash

-cd /project
+cd /NCCNet
 ```

-To train the model defined in hparams.json run the following code
+To train the model defined in `hparams.json` run the following code.
+Parameters are self-explanatory.

 ```
 python src/model.py
 ```
 Logs and trained models will appear in `logs/` folder.
-Please change name in hparams.json on each experiment.
+Please change name in `hparams.json` for each experiment to log with different name otherwise will throw an error.

 ## Data
-For training the model you will require to have pairs of image, templates defined by TFRecords files in `/data/bad_trainset_24000_612_324.tfrecords`.
+For training the model you will require to have pairs of image-templates defined by TFRecords files in `/data/tf/bad_trainset_24000_612_324.tfrecords`.
+If you are part of seunglab you can find this file in `seungmount/research/davit/NCCNet/data/tf/bad_trainset_24000_612_324.tfrecords`

-Data collection done using script defined in `src/prepare_data.py`.
-Even though for now it works with h5 files, will switch soon to CloudVolume.
+Data collection is currently done using a script defined in `src/prepare_data.py`.
+Even though for now it works with h5 files, I plan to switch CloudVolume soon.